 Most of the decorations in the church are not that interesting.
 On the left side, we find somewhat second-rate works by artists such as Pietro da Cortona (1596-1669) and Jacopo Zucchi (ca. 1542-1596).
 The best artworks can be found in the eight chapels flanking the Cappella Maggiore, four to the left and four to the right of it.
 Many of these artworks were originally in the convent of the church, which probably saved them from damage or destruction during the 1655 fire.
 The convent was built in the fifteenth century and enlarged in 1518.
 It is now part of the University of Siena.

 In one of the chapels on the left, we can admire two frescoes by Ambrogio Lorenzetti (ca. 1290-1348).
 One of them shows the Martyrdom of Franciscan missionaries.
-The fresco depicts a historical event and likely refers to the execution of six missionaries in Ceuta, Morocco, in 1227.
+The fresco depicts a historical event and likely refers to the execution of five missionaries in Morocco in 1220.
 The other shows the future Saint Louis of Toulouse (1274-1297) taking leave of Pope Bonifatius VIII (1294-1303).

 Ambrogio’s older brother Pietro (ca. 1280/85-1348) painted a fresco of the Crucifixion for the chapel directly to the left of the Cappella Maggiore.
 It was executed in 1336-1337.
 We have previously seen some of Pietro’s work in the Santa Maria della Pieve in Arezzo.
 He was active in Assisi as well.